-Send: The T38FaxRateManagement parameter MUST be included and MUST have a value of

-"transferredTCF" when RTP is used.
-With the value "transferredTCF", TCF is passed end-toend as opposed to a parameter value of "localTCF" where TCF is generated locally.
-Note that value of "transferredTCF" or it MUST be absent, in which case transferred TCF is assumed.
-All other values of the attribute MUST be rejected (error code 415 - Unsupported Media
+Send: The T38FaxRateManagement parameter MUST be included and MUST have a value of "transferredTCF" when RTP is used.
+With the value "transferredTCF", TCF is passed end-to- end as opposed to a parameter value of "localTCF" where TCF is generated locally.
+Note that Receive: "localTCF" is only appropriate when a reliable transport such as TCP is used.
+When RTP is used, the T38FaxRateManagement parameter either MUST be present with a value of "transferredTCF" or it MUST be absent, in which case transferred TCF is assumed.
+All other values of the attribute MUST be rejected (error code 415 - Unsupported Media Type).